wagnertayp/verificador-cpf/replit.md

 - July 11, 2025: Reduced payment amount from R$ 94,68 to R$ 76,48 with adjusted individual year amounts
 - July 11, 2025: Increased payment amount from R$ 76,48 to R$ 176,68 with adjusted individual year amounts
 - July 12, 2025: Reduced payment amount from R$ 176,68 to R$ 45,84 and simplified to show only year 2020
+- July 12, 2025: Fixed JavaScript errors and confirmed Cashtime API integration is working properly for PIX generation